girishdhegde/quad-tree/README.md

 A quadtree is a tree data structure in which each internal node has exactly four children.
 Quadtrees are the two-dimensional analog of octrees and are most often used to partition a two-dimensional space by recursively subdividing it into four quadrants or regions.
 The data associated with a leaf cell varies by application, but the leaf cell represents a "unit of interesting spatial information".

 #### features:
-1.They decompose space into adaptable cells
+1.They decompose space into adaptable cells.
 2.Each cell (or bucket) has a maximum capacity.
-When maximum capacity is reached, the bucket splits 3.The tree directory follows the spatial decomposition of the quadtree.
+When maximum capacity is reached, the bucket splits.
+3.The tree directory follows the spatial decomposition of the quadtree.

 ### Types: